 This post by Jeff Korhan addresses current issues in customer service today.
-I especially like how Jeff talks about how important it is to partner with our customers to create better customer experiences. – Shep Hyken
+I like how Jeff talks about how important it is to partner with customers to create better customer experiences. – Shep Hyken

 Is your business still hiding from social media – or using it to leverage the voice of the connected consumer?

 Customer service for most businesses used to be answering the telephone.
 These days it’s not so much the phone ringing during business hours as it is commenting on your Facebook page or Twitter account, both open around the clock.

 Is your business answering?

 Social networks provide a direct line to every business, and there is no waiting and few limitations or filters.
 This is why many businesses fear these public conversations, which are actually opportunities in disguise.
 Use them to leverage the passion of your most vocal customers.

 For decades customer service has been controlled by the business.
 But that control has clearly shifted in favor of the customer.
 Of course, their expectation, as a result, is that businesses be available and responsive to their comments or queries.

 More than just responding, why not consider developing a strategy to have meaningful conversations?
 For the most part, earlier customer service methods were designed to make the problem and the customer go away, hopefully amicably.
 A better approach is learning how to extend the conversation.

 Zappos is just one example of a business that does this well, earning a stellar customer service reputation.
 Their service representatives will take as much time with a caller as necessary.
 The record service call being in excess of 10 hours!

 How about your business?
 Is your customer service program designed for favorably resolving situations?
 Or extending the relationship with every caller, Facebook fan, and Twitter follower?